Birth is not porn: When Facebook bans images of a new documentary on birth

 Birth is birth; it is not porn.

-Given this, it came as a stark and difficult shock when Yale graduate and documentary filmmaker Scott Kirschenbaum began to promote his new, innovative, and deeply moving film focusing on birth and ran into censorship trouble.
+Given this, it came as a stark and difficult shock when Yale graduate and documentary filmmaker Scott Kirschenbaum began to promote his new, innovative and deeply moving film focusing on birth and ran into censorship trouble.

-“Of Woman Born” is a documentary focusing on the experience of birth told through the intimate portrayal of one woman.
+“These Are My Hours” is a documentary focusing on the experience of birth told through the intimate portrayal of one woman.
 Kirschenbaum writes: “[This is] the first documentary filmed entirely during a labor, and the first told from the perspective of someone giving birth.”

 The process repeated.
-The production team at “Of Woman Born” posted images from the film.
+The production team at “These Are My Hours” posted images from the film.
 They shared trailers, posters, and ads.
 Again and again, posts were blocked and banned by Facebook restrictions that lumped together the documentary’s focus on birth with Facebook’s policy of blocking pornographic content.
 Emily Graham, the mother featured in the film, had her personal page frozen multiple times after posting images of the film.
 Even the banner photo used on the film’s Facebook page had to undergo significant cropping to be deemed permissible to share.

-On May 27th, an official campaign, launched on the “Of Woman Born” Facebook page began.
+On May 27, an official campaign, launched on the “These Are My Hours” Facebook page began.
 The campaign, entitled “Birth is Not Porn,” has struck a powerful nerve with birth activists and mothers.

-For example, June 5th was deemed a “Day of Action” and individuals were invited to post photos to the “Of Woman Born” Facebook page “that had been previously flagged, removed, not approved for advertising or otherwise restricted on Facebook in the past.”
+For example, June 5 was deemed a “Day of Action” and individuals were invited to post photos to the “These Are My Hours” Facebook page “that had been previously flagged, removed, not approved for advertising or otherwise restricted on Facebook in the past.”
 The campaign aimed to send a powerful message to Facebook condemning “birth imagery censorship.”

 Photos and films depicting the wondrous, difficult, amazing, and heroic journey of a mother to open her body and bring forth life are to be honored and lifted up, not banned.